codingfriend1/OriginsPE/README.md

 This branch attempts to balance some of the Origins.

-- Phatoms can be hurt when outside of spectator mode.
+- Now Phatoms can be hurt when outside of spectator mode.
 Spiritual Body Perk has been removed from Phantom Origin.
-- Headwear reduces 50% of sunlight damage for Phantoms but no longer fully prevents it.
+- Headwear on Phantoms only reduces 50% of sunlight damage but no longer fully prevents it.
+- Miner Class is blessed with Fortune +1 on all their pickaxes.
+No other players share this blessed status.